 Back in April of 2017, an Intel Security study found that 73 percent of companies surveyed were planning on transitioning to fully software-defined data centers (in other words, cloud services) within two years.
-However, in a 2018 survey McKinsey found that 60 percent of companies interested in cloud migration had only moved 10 percent of their workload to cloud services.
+However, in a 2018 survey McKinsey found that 60 percent of companies interested in cloud migration had only moved 10 percent of their workload to cloud service providers.

 While most companies recognize cloud services as the future of business infrastructure hosting and want to move their workloads to cloud services, many of these companies are also lacking a coherent cloud migration plan.